NHAI InvIT looks to raise additional Rs 3,800 cr, says Nitin Gadkari | Business

 - India

-National Highways Infra Trust (NHAI InvIT) is looking to raise additional Rs 3,800 crore, Road Transport and Highways Minister Nitin Gadkari said on Thursday.
+The National Highways Infra Trust (NHAI InvIT) is looking to raise an additional Rs 3,800 crore funds, Road Transport and Highways Minister Nitin Gadkari said on Thursday.

-Addressing an event organised by National Highways Infra Trust, Gadkari said that of the additional fundraise, around Rs 1,500 crores are being garnered through an issue of non-convertible debentures (NCDs) with a long-dated maturity of 24 years.
+Addressing an event organised by NHAI InvIT, Gadkari said of the additional fundraise, around Rs 1,500 crores are being garnered through an issue of non-convertible debentures (NCDs) with a long-dated maturity of 25 years.

-These InvIT bonds will be listed on BSE and NSE providing an opportunity for investors to invest and trade, he added.
+These InvIT bonds will be listed on the BSE and the NSE, providing an opportunity for investors to trade and invest, he added.

 NHAI InvIT is the infrastructure investment trust sponsored by the National Highway Authority of India (NHAI) to support the government's National Monetisation Pipeline (NMP).

-The minister said the government is working to connect the North Eastern part of the country to the highways network.
+He said the government is working to connect the North Eastern part of the country to the highway network.

-''We are working to provide all-weather connectivity to religious and tourist places,'' he said.
+''We are working to provide all-weather connectivity to religious and tourist places,'' he added.

 ''We are working to reduce our logistics cost to single digit from 13-14 per cent of GDP presently,'' he said.